venturafonso/StackOverflow-Demo/readme.md

 ### Tableview / Table view architecture and state management:

--  Fully reutilizing cells and saving blocked/followed state to mock what a  prereference storage would look like dictionary, did not persist this in any way so it will reset on app relaunch.
+-  Saving blocked/followed state to mock what a preference storage would look like in dictionary, did not persist this in any way so it will reset on app relaunch.
 - UserTableViewCell class got a little too big for my liking, though I think responsibilities are still being delegated properly, there is definitely room for improvement mainly with cleaning up the constraint logic by making it more readable and obvious.